 - you or your dependents lose eligibility for that other coverage (or if the employer stopped contributing towards your or your dependents' other coverage).
-However, you must request enrollment no later than 60 days of the event or in the time frame allowed by the group's flexible benefits document, that your or your dependents' other coverage ends (or after the employer stops contributing toward the other coverage). - you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and all eligible dependents.
-However, you must request enrollment no later than 60 days of the event or in the time frame allowed by the group's flexible benefits document, of the marriage, birth, adoption or placement for adoption.

-- you or your dependent lose coverage in Medicaid or the State Children's Health Insurance - Program (SCHIP) and you request coverage under the plan no later than 60 days from the time your coverage ends; or - you or your dependent become eligible for a Medicaid or SCHIP premium assistance subsidy and you request coverage under the plan no later than 60 days from the date your eligibility is determined.
+However, you must request enrollment within 60 days of the event or in the time frame allowed by the group's flexible benefits document, that your or your dependents' other coverage ends (or after the employer stops contributing toward the other coverage). - you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and all eligible dependents.
+However, you must request enrollment within 60 days of the event or in the time frame allowed by the group's flexible benefits document, of the marriage, birth, adoption or placement for adoption. - you or your dependent lose coverage in Medicaid or the State Children's Health Insurance Program (SCHIP) and you request coverage under the plan within 60 days from the time your coverage ends; or - you or your dependent become eligible for a Medicaid or SCHIP premium assistance subsidy and you request coverage under the plan within 60 days from the date your eligibility is determined.